KillEdgier/catstructions/docs/daily-tasks/feline_pharmacology.md

 ## Dose Her
 :::tip Food Bribe

-We have successfully employed classical conditioning techniques to have Myrtle associate medication with mealtime.
+We have employed classical conditioning techniques to have Myrtle associate medication with mealtime.
 To make her Extra Compliant, get some food ready before you medicate her.
 :::

 - Once you've got a dose prepped with the pen, pretend you're drawing and make some lines on the inside of Myrtle's ear.